 Brandt’s Cormorant – The first well-built nests were noted during a breed check on the 15th.
 By the 20th, significant abandonment of breeding sites island-wide had occurred in relation to consistent and strong gale-force winds we had experienced through the latter half of the month.

 Pelagic Cormorant – The first breed check of the season began on the 5th.
-Many adults continued to attend well-built nest through the end of the month, and the first egg was observed at XX Channel on the 29th.
+Many adults continued to attend well-built nests through the end of the month, and the first egg was observed at XX Channel on the 29th.

 Double-crested Cormorant – The first breed checks of the season began on the 26th; 44 birds and 8 well-built nests were observed.